-I’d like to start with a few definitions from The Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
+This is mainly from The Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
 It’s an incredible resource by the way— the most useful I’ve found so far.

 Perimenopause is the period of time before and for a year after the last menstrual period during which ovarian hormonal patterns, experiences and sociocultural roles change.
 The average age at which irregular cycles develop is about age 47.

-Perimenopause probably begins several years before that in CIS women with regular cycles when the ovaries start are making fluctuating amounts of estrogen (often higher than before perimenopause) and lower amounts of progesterone.
+In CIS women with regular cycles perimenopause probably begins several years before that.
+It’s when the ovaries start are making fluctuating amounts of estrogen (often higher than before perimenopause) and lower amounts of progesterone.

-By the way, I’m using the word CIS woman, but this information can also apply to nonbinary and transgender folks with an XX reproductive system who haven’t taken hormones as part of transition.
+By the way, I’m using the word CIS woman, but this information can also apply to nonbinary and transgender folks with estrogen-based reproductive systems who haven’t taken hormones as part of transition.